Keywords

 3.1.1 Publication timeline and journals

 These 64 articles were published between 2013 and 2023 ( Figure 2).
-From 2013 to 2020, the number of published papers per year remained stable, with no more than seven papers per year.
-However, starting in 2021, the number of published papers began to increase to 14 by 2022, indicating that an increasing number of scholars have been paying attention to this field.
+From 2013 to 2020, annual publication output remained relatively stable, with no more than seven papers per year.
+From 2021 onward, the number of publications increased markedly, reaching 14 papers in 2022.
+This pattern suggests growing scholarly attention to consumer related research on GI agri food products in recent years.

 3.1.2 Article’s citation number